-The proposed amendment is being presented to the Full Board for adoption as an emergency rule at its July 2021 meeting.
-A copy of the proposed rule is included as Attachment A, and a Statement of Facts and Circumstances which necessitate emergency action is included as Attachment B.
+The revised proposed amendment is submitted to the Full Board for discussion and adoption as an emergency rule at its September 2021 meeting.
+A copy of the revised proposed rule is included (Attachment A), and a Statement of Facts and Circumstances which Necessitate Emergency Action is included (Attachment B).